harmslab/phagedisplay/README.md

 # Phage display analysis tools

-This is the master repository that includes computational tools for analyzing data from phage display experiments in Harms' Lab.
+This is the master repository that includes computational tools for analyzing data from phage display experiments in Harms Lab.

 ## Developers